univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: ldap/acl/read/anonymous

    Controls if the LDAP server allows anonymous access to the LDAP directory.
-   In the default configuration the LDAP server doesn't allow ananymous access to the LDAP directory.
+   In the default configuration the LDAP server doesn't allow anonymous access to the LDAP directory.